jfevers/Smart1EMS-Sync/README.md

     end

-    // sum up two item from two PV-strings to the combined load of the inverter rule "DecodeWr1"
+    // sum up two items from two PV-strings to the combined load of the inverter rule "DecodeWr1"
     when
         Item EmsInvWR1Str received update